-When will the Packaging Law come into effect?
+When did the Packaging Act come into effect?

-The new Packaging Law (VerpackG) will come into effect on 1 January 2019, replacing the current Packaging Ordinance.
+The new Packaging Act took effect on 1 January 2019, replacing the Packaging Ordinance.

 To whom do the regulations apply?

-The VerpackV requires participation in one or more packaging scheme(s) when it comes to sales packaging, which typically end up with the private end user (household and comparable collection points) and are collected and recycled via yellow bags, yellow bins, glass bins, or waste paper recycling bins.
+The Packaging Ordinance already required participation in one or more packaging scheme(s) when it comes to sales packaging, which typically end up with the private end user (household and comparable collection points) and are collected and recycled via yellow bags, yellow bins, glass bins, or waste paper recycling bins.

-A new single national authority (Zentrale Stelle) will be established to increase the transparency of the overall system.
-More importantly, it will support the enforcement authorities to combat the so called “free-riding”.
-The goal is to create an overall system for the national packaging waste disposal that is sustainable and eliminating competitive distortion.
+A new single national authority (Zentrale Stelle) has been established to increase the transparency of the overall system.
+More importantly, it will support the authorities to combat so called “free-riding”.
+Aim is to create an overall system for the national packaging waste disposal that is sustainable and eliminating competitive distortion.

-In addition to significantly increased targets for material recycling, the VerpackG will also tighten several obligations and definitions.
+In addition to significantly increase targets for material recycling, the Packaging Act is tightening several obligations and definitions.

-The targets for the recycling of packaging will increase starting 1 January, 2019 and then again from 1 January, 2022.
+The targets for the recycling of packaging increased starting 1 January, 2019 and then again from 1 January, 2022.
 The packaging schemes are required to reach the following minimum annual average rates for their contracted packaging volumes in terms of preparation for recycling and reuse.

 What are the objectives for reusable beverage packaging?